A butter clam is just a juvenile surf clam.

 Surf clams are the big, wide clams Cape Cod cooks chop up and use for chowder or clam strips.
 In Asia people use the tongues for sushi, and lots of beachcombers collect the shells to use as soap dishes or ashtrays.
 But those are full-grown surf clams and they all come from a wild fishery.

 M: Wild surf clams you’ll find in deeper waters off shore, the wild fishery dredges for them, and they have to be 5 inches long at that point.
 When we grow them in an aquaculture environment, butter clams at this 1 and 1/2-2 inch size, are a new opportunity in Massachusetts.
-Just last year in 2016, the Massachusetts Division of marine Fisheries made it legal to grow and harvest aquaculture butter clams.
+In 2016, the Massachusetts Division of marine Fisheries made it legal to grow and harvest aquaculture butter clams.

 That’s when Melissa and Jen saw an opportunity.

 M: We are collaborating with the Aquacultural Research Corporation, the Cape Cod Cooperative Extension, and Roger Williams University to look at how we can create alternative species here on the Cape for aquaculture growers.
 And this really came out of demand from the industry for something else to grow.
 99% of the shellfish that we grow in MA are oysters and quahogs and that leaves them open to really catastrophic losses.
 If there’s disease or warming waters or a harmful algal bloom, something that impacts their business they could lose an entire season.
 So working with surf clams gives an opportunity to diversify what they’re growing.

 Historically, Atlantic surf clams have done best in the warmer waters off of New Jersey.
 Growth rates depend on temperature—surf clams south and north of this mid-Atlantic sweet spot have traditionally grow significantly slower—in some places taking up to four years to reach full size where the New Jersey clams took only three months.